stephenh/simplistic/README.md

 ### License ###

-simplistic is is licensed under the terms of the Apache Software License v2.0.
+Simplistic is is licensed under the terms of the Apache Software License v2.0.
 <http://www.apache.org/licenses/LICENSE-2.0.html>